-$^{14}$ For example, 17% of single-country products in the data are retailer brands, which are identified by a specific letter in their id number.
+$^{^{16}}$ For example, 17% of single-country products in the data are retailer brands, which are identified by a specific letter in their id number.

-&lt;sup>15This would be in line with "shipping the good apples out" effect as discussed, e.g., in Hummels and Skiba (2004).
+17This would be in line with the "shipping the good apples out" effect as discussed, e.g., in Hummels and Skiba (2004).

-&lt;sup>16Table A.1 in the Appendix provides an exhaustive list/description of all product characteristics in the data and separates them into vertical, horizontal, or size-related.
+18Table A.1 in the Appendix provides an exhaustive list/description of all product characteristics in the data and separates them into vertical, horizontal, or size-related.